Woman who beat, burnt and killed 5yo sentenced to 17 years

 The innocent 5-year-old, who weighed just 16kg when he died at Starship Hospital in November last year, was beaten, starved, thrown against walls, and burnt with scorching hot water in the months before he was eventually killed by Barriball - the very woman entrusted with his care.

-In the High Court at Rotorua on Thursday, Michaela, 27, appeared to face sentencing on two charges of ill-treatment of a child and one of murder.
+In the High Court at Rotorua on Thursday Barriball, 27, appeared to face sentencing on two charges of ill-treatment of a child and one of murder.
 Her sister Sharron Barriball also appeared after pleading guilty to attempting to pervert the course of justice by hiding evidence.

 Nine victim impact statements were read to the court, including from Helen Menzies, Malachi's aunt.
 Menzies read both her and her 15-year-old daughter's statements, describing the trauma her children suffered, hearing their cousin had been murdered.